 Ah, the bathroom.
 It can be a place of Zen when you are enjoying a bubble bath, or a room of chaos in the morning as everyone is racing to brush their teeth and blow dry their hair all at the same time.
 Throw in the added challenge of having a small bathroom and it can become madness!
 But for a small bathroom remodel, there is no need to tear down walls to get what you want.
 We have plenty of tips to help make the process easier and maximize the space you already have.
-Check out these 6 small bathroom remodel ideas that you can apply to any space.
+Check out these seven small bathroom remodel ideas that you can apply to any space.

-1. Determine your style
+1. Determine Your Style

 Before starting anything with your small bathroom remodel, identify what you want it to look like.
 For example, do you want a classic timeless look, or a unique modern look?
 Browse your favorite apps and websites to get inspiration for the project.
 Also look to other rooms of your home to find a bathroom style that meshes well with your current space.
 Doing this will help you identify color schemes, your design style, storage hacks, and your ultimate vision for your bathroom.